King for a TikTok generation: How Charles will modernise the monarchy | Ian Lloyd

 The King insisted, in 2018, that it was “complete nonsense” that he would campaign on issues he championed as Prince of Wales, realising he needs to remain politically neutral and avoid controversial topics.
 He conceded: “It will no longer be possible for me to give so much of my time and energies to the charities and issues for which I care so deeply.”

-Nevertheless, when he speaks, people do listen, and it is almost certain he will urge the prime minister of the day to push for action on the climate crisis.
-He can use his position and undoubted skill in soft power to bring people together, and to remind leaders that the threat to the planet needs urgent action.
+Nevertheless, when he speaks, people do listen, and it is almost certain that he will urge the prime minister of the day to push for action on the climate crisis.
+He can use his position and undoubted skill in soft power to bring people together and to remind leaders that the threat to the planet needs urgent action.
 As he warned in his speech at last year’s Cop26 climate summit in Glasgow, time has “quite literally run out”.

 One other major issue he needs to tackle is his relationship with the Commonwealth, where rumblings of discontent concerning the monarchy’s colonial past, particularly in the Caribbean nations, was already apparent before the death of the queen.
 Her contribution to this institution was staggering over her seven-decade rule.

-Her son’s age makes it less likely he will be able to visit the 14 overseas nations he is king of besides the UK, part of the Commonwealth of 56 nations he is head of.
+Her son’s age makes it less likely he will be able to visit the 14 overseas nations he is king of besides the UK and part of the Commonwealth of 56 nations he is head of.
 It is one of several areas that the Prince and Princess of Wales will need to be involved in, with regular overseas tours to commonwealth nations if the link with the monarchy is to survive.

 Ian Lloyd is a professional writer and photographer, specialising in works relating to the royal family.
 He is author of The Throne: 1,000 Years of British Coronations, The History Press